Chebotarev Sets: The classical case

-We will show that the rhs of~\eqref{eq:main formula} can get as large, in absolute value, as $\gg x^{1/2}/\log(x)$.
+We will show that the right hand side of~\eqref{eq:main formula} can get as large, in absolute value, as $\gg x^{1/2}/\log(x)$.
 This will be independent of the GRH.
 In fact, if GRH fails, the lower bound that we can prove is at least as large.

+To accomplish this, we will write an explicit formula for~\eqref{eq:main formula} in terms of the zeros of the Dirichlet $L$-functions, $L(s,\chi)$, where $\chi$ runs over all Dirichlet characters for the modulus $q$.